misua/cephfs/README.md

 ## ⚠️ Important Notes

 - This is a **learning environment**, not production-ready
-- Uses loop devices instead of real disks
+- Uses LVM volumes backed by loop devices instead of real disks
-- Single-host deployment (all containers on one machine)
+- Single-host deployment (all daemons on one machine)
+- Uses `--single-host-defaults` for simplified configuration
-- Simplified networking and security
+- Simplified security (passwordless sudo, test credentials)
 - No persistent storage across cleanup operations

 ---